StreamElements/docs/docs/chatbot/commands/default/addpoints.md

 ---
 id: addpoints
+title: Using the !addpoints Command for Loyalty Points
 sidebar_label: "!addpoints"
 description: "Manually add loyalty points to viewers using the !addpoints command in the StreamElements Chatbot.
 Reward participation and manage your loyalty system."
 tags: